TheCollo67/Deliverydrone/README.md

 ## Product Backlog(for Sprint 1: 9/21-9/24)

 *1. Drone*
-  1. Decide on style of drone(eg. quadrocopter) - everyone
+  1. Decide on style of drone(eg. quadrocopter) - Everyone
       * Research necessary components based on requirments
-  2. Decide on representation of packages
+  2. Decide on representation of packages - Mayank
       * Research effect of weight on flight
       * Consider how to measure weight
-      * Add weight to drone design - Mayank
+      * Add weight to drone design
   3. Decide on sensors - Ben
   4. Build drone

 *2. Environment*
   1. Decide on representation of properties
-  2. Decide on representation of safe delivery zones
+  2. Decide on representation of safe delivery zones - Ben
-      * Research detection methods - Ben
+      * Research detection methods
   3. Build environment in Webots - Paul

 *3. Controller*